 5. Swagman XTC2 Hitch Bike Rack

-What really bugs me about the rack that I own is that I’m not really able to access the rear of my car whenever I have it installed.
-With Swagman’s XTC2, though, I wouldn’t have such a problem because the center arms fold down.
+What bugs me about the rack that I own is that I’m not able to access the rear of my car whenever I have it installed.
+With swagman xtc2, though, I wouldn’t have such a problem because the center arms fold down.

-XTC2 is one of the Swagman’s best hitch bike rack models.
+Swagman xtc2 is one of the Swagman’s hitch bike rack models.
 It was among the first that Swagman created, and it still holds well among its modern counterparts.
-This is exactly why I considered to choose it as the best hitch bike rack.
+This is exactly why I considered choosing it as the hitch bike rack.
 Swagman doesn’t sugar-coat the features and benefits of this carrier.
 It presents it in a straightforward fashion and takes pride in it for what it is.

-The XTC2 can transport up to 2 bicycles with wheel sizes ranging from 20” to 29”.
-It can also fit 1 1/4″ and 2″ hitch openings.
+The Swagman xtc2 can transport up to 2 bicycles with wheel sizes ranging from 20” to 29”.
+It can also fit 1 1/4″ and 2″ openings.

 Unfortunately, users shouldn’t load bikes heavier than 35 lbs each.
-Another thing that made me unhappy about this rack is that I would have to buy 1/2″ locking hitch pins and cables separately.
+Another thing that made me unhappy about this rack is that I would have to buy 1/2″ locking hitch pin and cable locks separately.

-This product is lightweight when compared to others on this best hitch bike rack list.
-So, the fact that it only supports bikes that weigh up to 35 lbs isn’t a disadvantage.
+This product is lightweight when compared to others on this hanging hitch bike rack list.
+So, it only supports bikes that weigh up to 35 lbs isn’t a disadvantage.
 It only means that it will suit small vehicles.

 6. Allen Sports 4-Bike Hitch Rack

-Therefore, we had to buy an extension in order to fit all four of them.
-However, if I had bought the Allen Sports 4-Bike hitch rack, I wouldn’t have had to worry about that; this model can hold up to four bikes out of the box.
+Therefore, we had to buy an extension to fit all four of them.
+However, if I had bought this, I wouldn’t have had to worry about that; this model can hold up to four bikes out of the box.

-Even though it’s a hanging type of a hitch rack, it seems to provide enough support.
-This is due to Allen’s patented tie-down system that locks the frames in place.
-I could fold the carry arms in a matter of seconds and set up the whole rack within five minutes.
+Even though it’s a hanging a bike racks, it seems to provide enough support.
+This is because of Allen’s patented tie-down system that bike locks the bike frame in place.
+I could fold the carrying bikes rack arm in a matter of seconds and set up the whole hitch rack within five minutes.

-Due to the weight and the number of bikes that it can carry, this product is only available for 2” hitch openings.
-Furthermore, the manufacturer claims that users should only attach the rack to professionally installed Class III or Class IV hitches.
+Because of the weight and the number of bikes that it can carry two bikes, this product is only available for 2” openings.
+The manufacturer claims that users should only attach the rack to professionally installed Class III or Class IV hitches.

-Allen Sports 4-Bike hitch rack would be a good choice for all users who need to transport more than two bikes at once.
-However, users that have bikes with non-standard frames might need to invest in adapter bars.
+This would be a good choice for all users who need to transport over two bikes at once.
+However, users that have bikes with non-standard frames might need to invest in adapted bars.

 To be honest, I was afraid to transport my bikes at night because the rack that I owned didn’t have a safety reflector.
-BV Bike Carrier Tray-Style Hitch Rack incorporates this feature, which makes it one of the safest products out there for transporting bikes after sundown.
+BV Bike Carrier Tray-Style premium rack incorporates this feature, which makes it one of the safest products out there for transporting bikes after sundown.

-BV describes its Bike Carrier as a hitch rack that provides the user with the most effortless way to transport bicycles.
-This is not far from the truth.
+BV describes its Bike Carrier as a premium rack that provides the user with the most effortless way to transport bicycles.
+This is close to the truth.
 The overall design of the product and multiple user-friendly features make this rack ready to use within minutes.

-This product can carry up to two bikes that weigh 35 lbs each.
-Therefore, it’s one of the lighter racks on this best hitch bike rack list.
-The hitch tube can fit both 1.25” and 2” hitch openings.
+This product can carry two bikes that weigh 35 lbs each.
+Therefore, it’s one of the lighter racks on this bike rack list.
+The hitch tube can fit both 1.25” and 2” openings.
 So, a wide variety of vehicles will support this model right out of the box.
-However, what distinguishes it from the rest is that it includes an adapter for 2” receivers.
+However, what distinguishes it from the rest is that it includes an adapter for 2” hitch receivers.